 Alzheimer’s Disease Initiative

 According to the Alzheimerâ€™s Association, an estimated 5.4 million individuals in the United States are living with Alzheimerâ€™s disease (AD).
-Just over 450,000 individuals in Florida are living with AD.
-By 2020, it is anticipated that 510,000 individuals will be living with AD.
-The prevalence is growing at a rate of increase of more than 20 percent every 10 years.
+While 16 million will have the disease by 2050.
+In the state of Florida there are 500,000 individuals living with AD.
+By 2020, it is anticipated that 580,000 individuals will be living with AD.
+Nearly 12% of Florida senior population has been diagnosed with AD.
 Many Alzheimerâ€™s patients require care 24 hours a day, especially in the late stages of the disease.

 The Department of Elder Affairs has an active role in providing services to families dealing with Alzheimer's disease, training for professional caregivers and supporting research efforts.